- WHERE TO STAY

 For the mainstream visitor to Paris the Paris Museum Pass offers 60 museums and monuments in and around Paris.

-For the average visitor those that immediately catch the eye include: Louvre, Orsay Museum, Army Museum (Tomb of Napoleon), Science Museum, Notre Dame, Pantheon, Pompidou Centre and Rodin Museum in Paris.
+For the average visitor those that immediately catch the eye include: Louvre, Orsay Museum, Army Museum (Tomb of Napoleon), Science Museum, Notre Dame (currently closed due to fire), Pantheon, Pompidou Centre and Rodin Museum in Paris.

 Around Paris there are many chateaux, but it is Versailles that is the feature act for most visitors.

 The Paris Museum Pass gives you unlimited fast track access to the museums and monuments covered for the duration of the pass that can be 2, 4 or 6 days.